benignware/schedulable/README.md

 rails g scaffold Event name:string
 ```

+Don't forget to migrate your database at this point in order to reflect the changes: `rake db:migrate`

-Configure your model to be schedulable:
+Open `app/models/event.rb` and add the following to configure your model to be schedulable:

 ```ruby
 # app/models/event.rb